nichoth/ratchet/README.md

 ```

 ### Encrypt a new message
-This returns a tuple of `[Message, { keys }]`, where `keys` is the new keypair that was created for this message.
+This returns an array of `[Message, { keys }]`, where `keys` is the new keypair that was created for this message.
 A string version of the public key is embedded in the message.

+You must pass in a DID string that is used as `author` field.
+This is passed in separately because we might want to use a different keypair for identity vs the keypair passed in, which is used for encryption.

 ```ts
 function message (